- Section 194J - TDS on Fees for Professional or Technical Services

 - When the EPF is transferred from one PF account to another PF account (generally done in case of a job change)

-- When the employee’s services are terminated because of his bad health, when the business is discontinued, when the project is completed or in case of any other reason which is not under the control of the employee
+- When the employee’s services are terminated because of his bad health when the business is discontinued, when the project is completed, or in case of any other reason that is not under the control of the employee

 - If the employee has submitted his PAN details and Forms 15G or 15H